What is Dietary Therapy?

 Dietary therapy is an approach to help control seizures, usually in conjunction with seizure medications.

-This section presents information and monthly updates about these dietary therapies and others and how they might be helpful to people with epilepsy.
+This section presents information and monthly updates about these dietary therapies and others (like the Low Glycemic Index treatment) and how they might be helpful to people with epilepsy.

-Keto News: Updates about the ketogenic diet and other dietary therapies for epilepsy.
+Keto News provides updates about the ketogenic diet and other dietary therapies for epilepsy.

-Since 2007, Ketogenic News has been edited by Dr. Eric Kossoff, medical director of the John Hopkins Hospital Ketogenic Diet Program.
-This feature has become a "mini-book" with many valuable articles about how to make the diet work better for you or your child.
+Since 2007, Keto News has been edited by Dr. Eric Kossoff, medical director of the Johns Hopkins Hospital Ketogenic Diet Program.
+This monthly feature has become a "mini-book" with many valuable articles about how to make the diet work better for you or your child.

-This section includes new information helpful for patients, parents, and caregivers who receive or provide diets for the treatment of epilepsy.
+This section includes new information helpful for people living with epilepsy, parents, and caregivers who receive or provide diets for the treatment of epilepsy.
 Cutting edge research, as well as helpful hints, are presented.
-This feature will also continue to include stories from the Charlie Foundation and Matthew's Friends, a parent support group in the United Kingdom.

 If there are specific topics you would like to see covered, please contact Dr. Eric Kossoff at email@example.com.
 We welcome your input.
 We look forward to hearing from you!